FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiProfiledPID.md

       return getController().atGoal();
     }

 Before testing, add the command to the SendableChooser in the *RobotContainer* class.
-Have the robot travel for distance of `0.5` meters.
+Have the robot travel for distance of `1.0` meter.
+This should be enough distance to see the three phases of the trapezoid profile; acceleration, coast, and deceleration.

-    m_chooser.addOption("Profiled Distance PID", new DriveDistanceProfiled(0.5, m_drivetrain));
+    m_chooser.addOption("Profiled Distance PID", new DriveDistanceProfiled(1.0, m_drivetrain));

 That should be all, so go ahead and test the command.